Benzonitrile: Production and reactions

 In the laboratory it can be prepared by the dehydration of benzamide or benzaldehyde oxime or by the Rosenmund–von Braun reaction using cuprous cyanide or NaCN/DMSO and bromobenzene.

 Hydrogenation of benzonitrile in principle gives benzylamine, but owing to transamination, dibenzylamine and tribenzylamine are also produced.

 Applications

-Laboratory uses

 Benzonitrile is a useful solvent and a versatile precursor to many derivatives.
 It reacts with amines to afford N-substituted benzamides after hydrolysis.
 It is a precursor to diphenylmethanimine via reaction with phenylmagnesium bromide followed by methanolysis.

 Benzonitrile forms coordination complexes with transition metals that are both soluble in organic solvents and conveniently labile.
 One example is PdCl2(PhCN)2.
 The benzonitrile ligands are readily displaced by stronger ligands, making benzonitrile complexes useful synthetic intermediates.

 History

 Benzonitrile was reported by Hermann Fehling in 1844.
 He found the compound as a product from the thermal dehydration of ammonium benzoate.
 He deduced its structure from the already known analogue reaction of ammonium formate yielding hydrogen cyanide (formonitrile).
 He also coined the name benzonitrile which gave the name to all the group of nitriles.

 In 2018, benzonitrile was reported to be detected in the interstellar medium.